 How do I use Laravel 8 to integrate Stripe Payment Gateway?
 So, if you’re curious, you’ve come to the perfect place.
 We’ll utilize a stripe/stripe-PHP module to handle payment gateway integration in this article.
 It provides a reliable way of making secure payments in PHP-based apps.

-Payment gateway is an unskippable step for any ecommerce business operation.
-It allows customers to make secure online payments and completes any ecommerce store’s payment system.
-Unfortunately, store owners don’t have much choice in this aspect, as only a few companies like Stripe and PayPal dominate the top tier of payment gateways.
+Payment gateway is an essential step for any ecommerce business operation, enabling customers to make secure online payments and completing any ecommerce store’s payment system.
+However, store owners have limited choices in this aspect, as only a few companies like Stripe and PayPal dominate the top tier of payment gateways.

-Stripe is a well-known and trusted payment gateway that is used to make online payments all around the world.
+Stripe is a well-known and trusted payment gateway that people worldwide use to make online payments.
 Both developers and store owners have found it to be simple to operate.
 Stripe makes managing things extremely easy, with a user-friendly interface that lets you mitigate issues fast.
 Many Laravel development service companies choose Stripe as the primary payment gateway solution for all ecommerce stores they construct for their clients due to a plethora of capabilities and a user-friendly Stripe payment gateway integration in Laravel.

-Paypal payment gateways are designed to provide a comprehensive security system for online payments, preventing fraudulent attempts.
+PayPal payment gateways are designed to offer a comprehensive security system for online payments that prevents fraudulent attempts.
 It reduces the likelihood of significant security threats.
 These gateways allow businesses to concentrate on the advantages of online transactions while keeping their customers and systems safe from outside threats.

 Which is Better, Stripe or Paypal?